gilbertchen/duplicacy/README.md

 | Cloud Support      | Extensive | No  | No                | No              | S3 only           | **S3, GCS, Azure, Dropbox, Backblaze**|
 | Snapshot Migration | No        | No  | No                | No              | No                | **Yes**       |

+##License

+Duplicacy is free for personal use but any commercial use must be accompanied by a valid [subscription](https://duplicacy.com/buy.html).
+This rule applis to both the CLI and GUI versions.